 Are you looking for something pumpkiny and delicious to bake?
 This Chocolate Swirled Brown Sugar Pumpkin Loaf will do just the trick!

-I’m going to get straight to the point and tell you all about this good-looking Chocolate Swirled Brown Sugar Pumpkin Loaf.
+This flavourful Chocolate Swirled Brown Sugar Pumpkin Loaf makes a delicious weekend treat.
 When I saw the recipe for this loaf in a recent edition of Canadian Living, I knew I was going to have to make it.

-Even though I’m sure the original recipe for this loaf would have been delicious, I decided I wanted something simpler and wanted to make sure that the flavour of pumpkin still came through and wasn’t covered up with the strong flavour of the candied ginger and too much chocolate (though I know some would argue you can never have too much chocolate).
-So I slightly adapted their recipe by replacing the butter with oil (this was more because I wanted to be able to make this loaf all by hand rather than with a mixer) and omitting the candied ginger and chocolate chips.
+Though I'm sure the original recipe for this loaf would have been delicious, I decided I wanted something simpler to bake.
+I also wanted to make sure that the flavour of pumpkin came through and wasn't covered up with the strong flavour of the candied ginger and too much chocolate.

 - 2 cups all-purpose flour